A public form is a public representation of a pipe's start form (click here to learn more about what a public form is and how it works).

 Customizing your public form is really easy.
-The first thing you need to do is click the "share" button on your start form (the same one you click to make the form shareable) and this pop-up will appear:
+The first thing you need to do is click the "share" button on your start form (the same one you click to make the form shareable) and a pop-up window will appear.

-1. Form image: It's the image that appears in the box marked with number 1.
+1. Form image: This is the image that appears in the box marked with number 1.
 You can use it to upload your logo or any other image that relates directly to the form.
 You can crop and/or resize the image you upload within Pipefy;

 2. Form title: It's your form's title.
 If you leave this option blank Pipefy will automatically display your company's name;